Special Topics in IFS Therapy: The Presence of the Therapist, Polarizations, Extreme Protectors, and the Cycle of Addiction - 6 CEUs

 What people are saying about this workshop:

-6 Core CE Clock Hours Included - Details by License Type Below:
+6 Core CEs Included - Details by License Type Below:

-- PSYCHOLOGISTS: The Knowledge Tree (TKT) is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
-TKT maintains responsibility for this program and its content.
+• PSYCHOLOGISTS: The Knowledge Tree is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Knowledge Tree maintains responsibility for this program and its content.
 For more detailed information on the current CE ruling in Georgia, or if you are licensed in another state or country, please click here.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.